Updated June 4, 2026

 Everyone asks how many youtube subscribers to make money.
 The better question is how many views.

 The YPP requirement of 1,000 subscribers is just the entry ticket.
-How many subs on youtube to make money in any meaningful sense — like replacing a part time income — is closer to 50,000–100,000 subscribers in a good niche, or 200,000–500,000 subscribers in a saturated low CPM niche.
+How many subs on youtube to make money in any meaningful sense, like replacing a part time income, is closer to 50,000 to 100,000 subscribers in a good niche, or 200,000 to 500,000 subscribers in a saturated low CPM niche.

 How many youtube subs to make money enough to go full time?
 Realistically: